dynobo/normcap/README.md

 2\.
 Download and extract binary package from the [latest release]( https://github.com/dynobo/normcap/releases)

 3\.
-Execute `normcap.app`.
+Execute `normcap.app`

 ## Usage

 ### Basics

-1. Run the `NormCap` executable.
-A red border will appear around your screen.
+1. Run the `NormCap` executable (A red border will appear around your screen)
-2. Select a region with text using your mouse.
-Or press `<esc>` to quit program.
+2. Select a region with text using your mouse (Or press `<esc>` to quit program)
 3. (Optional) Before letting go the mouse button, press `<space>`-key to switch through different modes of operation, as indicated by a symbol:
-   - **☰ (raw):** Copy detected text line by line, without further modification.
+   - **☰ (raw):** Copy detected text line by line, without further modification
-   - **⚙ (parse):** Try to auto-detect type of text using [magics](#Magics) and format the text accordingly, then copy.
+   - **☶ (parse):** Try to auto-detect type of text using [magics](#Magics) and format the text accordingly, then copy
-   - **★ (trigger):** "Parse" the text *and* trigger an action corresponding to the detected [magic](#Magics).
-4. Paste the text from clipboard (e.g. `<ctrl> + p`).
+4. Paste the text from clipboard (e.g. `<ctrl> + v`)

 ### Hints

-NormCap is intended to be executed via a custom keybinding or desktop shortcut, so it doesn't run as daemon and won't use memory while not in use.
-On the downside, this makes NormCap a little bit slower
+NormCap is intended to be executed on demand via keybinding or desktop shortcut.
+Therefore it doesn't occupy resources by running in the background, but it's startup is a bit slower.

 By default NormCap is "stateless": it copies recognized text to the systems clipboard, but doesn't save images or text on the disk.
+However, you can use the `--path` switch to store the images in any folder.

 ### Command line options

-NormCap doesn't have a configuration file, instead it's behavior can be customized using command line arguments:
+NormCap has no settings, just a set of command line arguments:

 ```plain
 [holger@cioran normcap]$ poetry run python normcap/normcap.py --help